 There are newer rapid systems currently on the market that are based on the methods indicated above that provide rapid and quantitative results.

 In the event of doubt or dispute, the final decision is made based upon the gel-clot limit test unless otherwise indicated in the monograph for the product being tested.
 The test is carried out in a manner that avoids endotoxin contamination.

 Inhibition/Enhancement Requirements for the Methods

 Testing is also required to be performed for the test samples to make sure the samples do not interfere (inhibit or enhance) with the ability of the method to detect endotoxins.
 It is recommended to perform this testing on 3 lots of the sample.

 Reference Methods and Guidance for LAL Endotoxin Testing

-- Microbiology — Microbiological content testing, preservative challenge and water activity testing are key tests to perform for personal care/cosmetic products, pharmaceuticals, medical devices, nutritional supplement, etc.
+Microbiology — Microbiological content testing, preservative challenge and water activity testing are key tests to perform for personal care/cosmetic products, pharmaceuticals, medical devices, nutritional supplements, etc.